 How do you implement this metric into your routine or practice?
 Start with these simple steps.

 Before eating, note the approximate amount of food you’re serving on your plate (weight in grams or visuals like bowl portions).
-Use portion details that are already provided if you use prepared meal kits or recips.
+Use portion details already provided if you use prepared meal kits or recipes.

 Step 2: Track What’s Left Behind